Packing for a bike tour

 • 3-5 pairs of underwear (quick-dry)

-• Extra layers and gloves for cooler season or climate (thin, thermal, water-resistant)
+• Extra layers, gloves, hat and buff for cooler seasons or climates (thin, thermal, water-resistant)

 • Bathing suit